 P.S: What will welcome you as soon as you arrive here will make you feel like you are in the real jungle, believe me.

 4. Visit the coffee shops in Panama City

 I remember when there were no coffee shops in Panama City.
 You would have coffee at Del Prado, Pita Pan, Manolo’s, the Pomodoro terrace, Figali, the Marriott, Sheraton, or even at Riba Smith.
 The coffee was cheap, you could smoke indoors, and the conversations revolved around what was on TV later in the evening and Mireya’s duro dolares – one of Panama’s many political scandals.

 Times have changed.
 The scandals are still there, but now you pay $ 3.50 for a coffee and stay in the coffee shop all day.
 Ever since New York Bagel’s Café opened in 2005, laptops and hipsters have brought the coffee shop culture to Panama City.

 My favorite coffee shops are Mentiritas Blancas, Unido (all), Athanasiou (Costa Del Este, Obarrio) and Casa Sucre.
-Honorable mention to New York Bagel’s Cafe, the pioneer of coffee shop culture in Panama (although it has lost its touch).
+Honorable mention to New York Bagel’s Cafe, the pioneer of coffee shop culture in Panama.

 P.S.
 Order a Geisha coffee, the most expensive in the world, and let me know if it’s worth it.